 5. Exit Slip - Once you are done with the notetaking guide, write a paragraph (at least 5 sentences) about whether or not you think you would enjoy this career and why.
-You may have students save the career and include this paragraph in the "My Notes" section of Xello for this career.

 Lesson 4 - Agriculture Career Research with Xello

 Agriculture Career Research with Xello - Notetaking Guide